A place where the ocean meets the sand, the sand meets the forest, and the forest meets the end of the road. That’s Tofino.

 At the heart of the Inn, The Point Restaurant sets the stage for fine dining with panoramic views.
 The exquisite seasonal menus are loaded with freshly caught seafood and island-grown goods, creating a meal that’s only rivaled by the restaurant’s impressive wine list.

 Make no mistake about it, the seafood in Tofino is fresh.
 The tiny surf town is tucked beside the Pacific Ocean.
 And the chefs are well-versed in sea-to-table cuisine that’s amped further amped up with foraged goodies.

 Wildside Grill is beloved for its reasonably priced, seafood-forward menu.
-A take-out eatery, the Fried Oyster Burger is consistent crowd-pleasers.
-Big Daddy’s Fish Fry tempura-battered selection of local halibut, lingcod, and wild Chinook salmon are hard to beat.
+A take-out eatery, the Fried Oyster Burger is a consistent crowd-pleaser.
+Big Daddy’s Fish Fry tempura-battered selection of local halibut, lingcod, and wild Chinook salmon is hard to beat.
 And for those who are all about the oysters, look no further than The Fish Store and Oyster Bar — which is indeed a store and a bar.

 How to Get From Seattle to Tofino